cadolphs/aoc_2022/docs/day14.md

 And then we just run a loop until we're finished.
 Could probably do something nicer with iterators but meh.
 Great: Got the right answer for the actual puzzle input on first try.

+For game 2, I can re-use lots of the logic before.
+Basically, writing a `Decorator` struct around the `Cave` struct.
+Now `Cave` becomes `VoidCave`.
+A `CaveWithFloor` just wraps that.
+For the construction and all other logic we delegate to `VoidCave`, with the exception that `is_out_of_bounds` always returns `false`, and `get_square_at` first does an explicit check if we're on the floor (because we don't want to fill our `HashMap` with infinitely many x positions, and we don't want to have to guess how many we need, either).

+Then we just extract the shared methods into a `Cave` trait and make the `Simulator` generic over that trait.

+In the end, I almost got the right answer.
+Was just off by one because the step where the sand blocks the source counts as a step for the answer.